 - Path names are case significant both at the host level and the container level.

-- If you are setting up a mapping that will use an Unassigned Device at the host level then it is important that you set the Access Mode to use on if the Slave access modes.
+- If you are setting up a mapping that will use an Unassigned Device at the host level then it is important that you set the Access Mode to use one of the Slave access modes.
 If you do not do this then dynamic paths nay not be seen until the docker sub-system is restarted.

 Host paths mentioned in a container's volume mappings are created when the container starts if they do not already exist.
 If you find that you get unexpected folders appearing at the Unraid level then this can be a good indication that you have got a container mapping wrong and so the folder gets recreated every time the container is run.